Limitations and Troubleshooting

 POST-Based Commands Not Redirected

-Commands that use HTTP POST are explicitly excluded from the redirect rules to prevent failures. npm is documented in detail in Configuration by package type; other clients (including Python tooling) may use POST to registry hosts—confirm with Zscaler logs and keep non-GET methods off the redirect rule unless you have tested them.
+Commands that use HTTP POST are explicitly excluded from the redirect rules to prevent failures. npm is documented in detail in Configuration by package type.
+Other clients (including Python tooling) may use POST to registry hosts.
+Confirm with Zscaler logs and keep non-GET methods off the redirect rule unless you have tested them.

 | Command | HTTP Method | Behavior |